-Even if most of them end up forgotten in some file drawer who-knows-where, each of these documents has a specific purpose.
-It’s always better to have them than not have them in case of emergencies, or potential legal issues.
+Even if most of them end up filed away and forgotten, each of these documents has a specific purpose.
+It’s always better to have them than not have them in case of emergencies or potential legal issues.

-Detailed documentation, when properly reviewed and archived, can also serve as a point of reference for similar future projects, and help prevent the issues that plagued their predecessors.
+Detailed documentation, when properly reviewed and archived, can also serve as a point of reference for similar projects in the future and help prevent the issues that plagued past projects.